itskarelleh/animal-kingdom-database/README.md

 First, clone this repository
 Then, you can open the terminal on your machine and navigate to the cloned repo's root directory.
-Next, make an .env.local file from the .env.example file and fill in the variables in the new .env.local file Now, run this command
+Next, make a .env.local file from the .env.example file and fill in the variables in the new .env.local file Now, run this command

 ```